Industry Marketing Analysis: Education

 Once that wave rolls away, the forecast calls for a shrunken field of new students.
 Online platforming for education is a double-edged sword in the education industry: on one hand, you can attract students from much farther away, but on the other – so can everybody else.

 Who Stands Apart from the Crowd?

-In the marketing and advertising world, the loudest voice in a market is afforded no guarantee to outshine the competition.
-The standout schools will be those who capitalize on appeal, and directly connect to a student’s perceptions of the dream job at the end of a program.
+In the marketing and advertising world, the loudest voice doesn’t necessarily outshine the competition.
+The standout schools will be those who capitalize on appeal and directly connect to a student’s perceptions of the dream job at the end of a program.
 They also serve to comfort them with a positive impression of the roadmap.
-After all, education can be a daunting journey.
-It’s far more than a TV commercial featuring a smiling, grad-cap-donning graduate cracking a grin; payment for a diploma does little justice to the experience.
+These impressions can be enhanced through:

 Creating community is another matter; the forward-facing messaging has to come from somewhere, and these processes and philosophies will require the breadth of a faculty to buy in completely.
-That part should be easy – most people know a teacher, and thus know how much passion is baked into their career.
 Applying branding and messaging that galvanizes a school’s stakeholders – from the department of education to the student body – can serve to increase reach, engagement, morale, and bottom lines.

 The world is in a constant state of academic renaissance.
-As what we know intermingles with how we interpret and apply our knowledge, we are left looking ahead; whether it’s at the calendar, the next class, the next career, or the chessboard, it pays to think a few moves in advance.
+As what we know intermingles with how we interpret and apply our knowledge, we are left looking ahead.
+Whether it’s on the calendar, the next class, or the next career, it pays to think a few moves in advance.
 Our strategists are always on hand to help keep you knowledgeable and informed, and communicating directly with all your future graduates.